domikini/kubernetes-cluster-on-raspbian-stretch-lite/README.md

 EOF
 ```

+Also, do not forget to open the firewall port e.g. 6443 for Kubernetes.

+`sudo ufw allow 6443`

 ### Configure path to configuration file

 After running init command.
 Run the following commands in order to setup configuration file and put it in a folder in the user home folder.
 Set the correct permissions for the file.